wavemode/anytype/README.md

 int main() {

-    anytype a("This is a const char*, but anytype treats it like a std::string");
+    anytype a("This is a char const*, but anytype treats it like a std::string");
     a.match<std::string>([](std::string const& v) {
         std::cout << "A is a std::string." << std::endl;
     });